Lucky44x/LuckyGUI/README.md

 }
 ```

-Before opening this de.lucky44.gui.GUI however, you'll have to create a de.lucky44.gui.GUIManager, with a plugin instance
+Before opening this .GUI however, you'll have to create a de.lucky44.gui.GUIManager, with a plugin instance
 ```
-de.lucky44.gui.GUIManager manager = new de.lucky44.gui.GUIManager(this);
+GUIManager manager = new GUIManager(this);
 ```
 Since this de.lucky44.gui.GUIManager is written in a Singleton pattern, it's enough to create it once in the onEnable method of your plugin